 An antibody is a type of protein manufactured by white blood cells to either kill a specific type of pathogen or “tag” it for destruction by other parts of the immune system

-When a B-cell is confronted by an invading virus or bacteria, it places a small fragment known as an antigen on its outer membrane.
-The B-cell then connects with a “helper” T-cell that releases chemicals known as cytokines into the bloodstream.
+When a B-cell is confronted by an invading virus or bacteria, it collects a small fragment of the pathogen, known as an antigen, and places it on its own outer membrane.
+The B-cell then travels to the lymph nodes and connects with a “helper” T-cell that releases chemicals known as cytokines into the bloodstream.
 The immune system is placed on alert and the “effector” T-cells are activated.
 The effector T-cell “reads” the antigen on the B-cell, creates custom-made antibodies, and then searches for that specific pathogen in other parts of the body.
 At the same time, “memory” T-cells are created that continue to replicate in the bloodstream for years to quickly release antibodies and prevent re-infection in the future.

 The Lymphatic System

-As blood circulates through miles of arteries and veins, the red and white blood cells are left behind as the clear plasma “lymph” flows across the artery walls and enters into the minuscule space between the cells of the body.
+When blood from the circulatory system flows into the tiniest capillaries, the red blood cells stay behind while the white blood cells in the clear plasma “lymph” flow across the artery walls and enter into the minuscule space between the cells of the body.
 This interstitial fluid is monitored by the lymphatic system for bacteria, viruses, and germs … any type of pathogen that could potentially cause disease.

 There are approximately 400-500 lymph nodes arranged in clusters around the body, mostly in the underarms and abdomen.
 They contain white blood cells known as lymphocytes, mainly the B-cells and T-cells of the adaptive immune system.
 As dangerous pathogens are filtered into the lymph node, the lymphocytes react to the presence of antigens and start to create antibodies that flow through the lymphatic vessels and into the bloodstream.